- Parents Home

 Colic is when a healthy baby cries a lot for a longer time than most babies.

 All newborns cry and get fussy sometimes.
 During the first 3 months of life, they cry more than at any other time.
-But when a baby who is healthy cries for more than 3 hours a day, more than 3 days a week, a health care provider may say the baby has colic (KOL-ik).
+But when a healthy baby cries for 3 or more hours a day, 3 or more days a week, a health care provider may say the baby has colic (KOL-ik).

 Colic doesn't mean a baby has any health problems.
 With time, colic goes away on its own.